History

 Summer 2000: Midtown Greenway opens

 The Midtown Greenway opens, forever changing the garden’s character.
-After years of being marginal land along an abandoned rail line trench, Soo Line Garden becomes a feature along the trail.
+After years of being an oasis along an abandoned rail line trench, Soo Line Garden becomes a feature along the trail, and the largest green space on the premier biking trail in the city.

-Soo Line gardeners and community members mobilize massive support for the garden in a series of public process events, thwarting an effort to develop the site.
+Soo Line gardeners and community members mobilize massive support for the garden in a series of public process events, thwarting Hennepin County’s efforts to sell the site to developers.

 2010: Soo Line joins Minneapolis Parks & Recreation

-The Soo Line Community Garden is transferred from Hennepin County tax forfeited land to the Minneapolis Park and Recreation Board, securing its status a permanent neighborhood park.
+Thanks to the advocacy of the Whittier community and legendary environmentalist and Park Board commissioner Annie Young, the Soo Line Garden is transferred from Hennepin County tax forfeited land to the Minneapolis Park and Recreation Board, securing its status a permanent neighborhood park.

 2011 - 2023: more growth

-Soo Line grew to 101 plots and over 200 gardeners!
+In 2021, Soo Line celebrated its 30th anniversary, grew to 101 plots and over 200 gardeners, along with countless volunteers!

 The garden also improved the Moen Memorial site, front flower and herb garden, and added children's plots.

-In March 2024, after years of resistance, the local community, including families, teachers, kids and non-profit organizations successfully defeated the County’s plans.
+In March 2024, after years of resistance, the local community, including families, teachers, kids and non-profit organizations successfully defeated the County’s unsafe, unwanted, and destructive plans.
 But at the end of the struggle, the community was told that the top layer of the soils are too contaminated to garden, and the Park Board temporarily closed the garden.